Penal labour: Soviet Union

 The Gulags constituted a large portion of the Soviet Union's overall economy.
 Over half of the tin produced in the Soviet Union was produced by the Gulags.
 In 1951, the Gulags extracted over four times as much gold as the rest of the economy.
 Gulag camps also produced all of the diamonds and platinum in the Soviet Union, and forced labourers in the Gulags constituted approximately one fifth of all construction labourers in the Soviet Union.

 Between 1930 and 1960, the Soviet regime created many labour camps in Siberia and Central Asia.
 There were at least 476 separate camp complexes, each one comprising hundreds, even thousands of individual camps.
 It is estimated that there may have been 5–7 million people in these camps at any one time.
 In later years the camps also held victims of Joseph Stalin's purges as well as World War II prisoners.
 It is possible that approximately 10% of prisoners died each year.
 Out of the 91,000 German soldiers captured after the Battle of Stalingrad, only 6,000 survived the Gulag and returned home.
 Many of these prisoners, however, had died of illness contracted during the siege of Stalingrad and in the forced march into captivity.
 More than half of all deaths occurred in 1941–1944, mostly as a result of the deteriorating food and medicine supplies caused by wartime shortages.

 Probably the worst of the camp complexes were the three built north of the Arctic Circle at Kolyma, Norilsk and Vorkuta.
 Prisoners in Soviet labour camps were sometimes worked to death with a mix of extreme production quotas, brutality, hunger and the harsh elements.
 In all, more than 18 million people passed through the Gulag, with further millions being deported and exiled to remote areas of the Soviet Union.
 The fatality rate was as high as 80% during the first months in many camps.
 Immediately after the start of the German invasion of the Soviet Union during World War II, the NKVD massacred about 100,000 prisoners who awaited deportation either to NKVD prisons in Moscow or to the Gulag.

 United States

 The 13th Amendment of the US Constitution, enacted in 1865, explicitly allows penal labour as it states that "neither slavery nor involuntary servitude, except as a punishment for a crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction".
-Unconvicted detainees awaiting trial cannot be forced to participate in forced rehabilitative labour programs in prison as it violates the Thirteenth Amendment.
+Unconvicted detainees awaiting trial cannot be forced to participate in forced rehabilitative labour programs in prison as this would violate the Thirteenth Amendment.
 Penal labour is also sometimes used as a punishment in the US military.